 What’s it like for you?

-When have you asked for help and you found it easy or difficult?
-What are your strategies for moving beyond someone’s refusal to help you?
-How did you create a supportive network?
+When asking for help doesn’t work, what are your strategies for moving beyond no?
+What makes asking for help difficult or easy for you?
 Participate and leave a comment below.

 Pass it forward